jxrchan/LinkedOut/README.md

 <img width="698" alt="Screenshot 2024-07-10 at 4 45 53 PM" src="https://github.com/jxrchan/LinkedOut/assets/169599607/45b8ed66-8279-4e13-9954-008ad570e1b1">

 Clicking "see applicants" shows this image where you can see the name of applicants.
-There you can click applicant's name, for example, "seeker" to see his resume.
+There you can click applicant's name, for example, "John Doe" to see his resume.

 <img width="1382" alt="Screenshot 2024-07-10 at 4 40 32 PM" src="https://github.com/jxrchan/LinkedOut/assets/169599607/38718eb2-d967-4282-979f-6a29bd9eef62">